Physical Spirituality

 Our connective sentience memorizes flowing movements while our architective sentience memorizes snapshots - images, symbols and representations - and sequences or arrangements thereof.
 Each sentience can only access memories of its own mode.

 Our connective intelligence judges flows, harmonies and empathies.
 It feels its way uncertainly, by giving and taking, acting and responding.
-Our architective intelligence judges matters of position, threat, composition, identity, rank, and fidelity - precisely - by analysing them, categorizing them and perhaps planning steps to achieve specific aims.
+Our architective intelligence judges matters of position, threat, composition, identity, rank, and fidelity - precisely - by analyzing them, categorizing them and perhaps planning steps to achieve specific aims.
 Our architective intelligence makes things and breaks things.
 It puts things in place or takes them out.
 It distinguishes the proper places for things and constrains relationships to fixed roles.

 Fear of extinction is an architective experience, for only architectures are subject to the possibility of demise.
 Our architective frailty necessarily imbues our lives with a sense of insecurity and I suspect the entire gamut of our existential fears have an architective component.